 But what about all the promises that governments have made?
-The thing is, even if governments don’t just stick to their current policies, but also honour all the additional pledges and targets they have made towards meeting the Paris Agreement to keep heating below 2°C (a situation that has proven time and again not to happen), we are still heading towards around 2.6°C of heating by the end of the century – with a one in three chance of going over 3°C. That’s far higher than the promise made under the Paris Agreement to keep heating to “well below 2°C”.
+The thing is, even if governments don’t just stick to their current policies, but also honour all the additional pledges and targets they have made (a situation that has proven time and again not to happen), we are still heading towards around 2.6°C of heating by the end of the century – with a one in three chance of going over 3°C. That’s far higher than the promise made under the Paris Agreement to keep heating to “well below 2°C”.

 The bottom line is that the Paris Agreement will only be met if countries across the world rapidly reduce greenhouse gas emissions to zero, starting NOW.
 Yet this is NOT what is happening.
 See section on what global governments are ‘supposed’ to be doing to address the crisis.

 The diagram below shows the future possible scenarios of global carbon dioxide emissions, along with what temperature the world will heat to by the end of the century if we follow each of these ‘emissions pathways’.
 However, it is important to be aware that the range of possible heating is actually wider than shown here.
 Crucially, this means that even with all the government’s current pledges in place we could be seeing over 4°C of heating by the end of the century.
 The diagram clearly shows that if we want to limit heating to 1.5°C we need to rapidly reduce emissions NOW.